girishjjain/DevResx/scala.md

   * Cardinality
     * Number of possible values that a type can have.
 For example, in case of `Boolean`, cardinality will be 2 as the possible values of `Boolean` are `true` or `false`.
 Another example, `TaskStatus`, which can have values as `Pending`, `InProgress`, or `Completed`, has cardinality of 3.
   * Product Types
     * It's a product of cardinality of composed types.
-For example, a tule of (`Boolean`, `TaskStatus`) can have 6 different possible values.
+For example, a tuple of (`Boolean`, `TaskStatus`) can have 6 different possible values.
     * Case classes actually create product types
   * Sum Types
     * Consider example of a type, `Boolean` or `TaskStatus`, the possible values are `true`, `false`, `Pending`, `InProgress`, or `Completed`.
 Cardinality of this type is 5.
 Since number of values that you can have for a type is a sum of the cardinality of composed types, it's called Sum Type.